facebookarchive/hack-langspec/spec/10-expressions.md

 **Semantics**

 If *postﬁx-expression* is `null`, no property or method is selected and the resulting value is `null`.
-Otherwise, the behavior is like that of the member-selection operator `->` ([§§](10-expressions.md#member-selection-operator)), except that when *name* designates an instance property of the object designated by *postﬁx-expression*, the resulting value is not an lvalue.
+Otherwise, the behavior is like that of the [member-selection operator `->`](10-expressions.md#member-selection-operator), except that when *name* designates an instance property of the object designated by *postﬁx-expression*, the resulting value is not an lvalue.

 ###Postfix Increment and Decrement Operators